cpputest/cpputest.github.io/index.markdown

 There are several ways to setup CppUTest.
 One is to install via package management and the other is from source.
 The big difference is that from source you can use `MakefileWorker.mk`.
 MakefileWorker is not supported pre-packaged.
 MakefileWorker does not require you to know a lot about `make` and makefiles to get started.

-An easy way to get your first test case running is to use James Grenning's [cpputest-starter-project](https://github.com/jwgrenning/cpputest-starter-project).
+An easy way to get your first test case running is to use James Grenning's [cpputest-starter-project for gcc](https://github.com/jwgrenning/cpputest-starter-project) or [cpputest-starter-project for Visual Studio](https://github.com/jwgrenning/cpputest-starter-project-vs).
 James is the author of [Test-Driven Development for Embedded C](https://wingman-sw.com/tddec).
 You'll find instructions, your first test case, and some other example code.
 James' training resources use MakefileWorker, so you need to install from source.

 Adding tests to untested C and C++ can be a big challenge.
 You might find [Get your Legacy C into a Test Harness](https://wingman-sw.com/articles/tdd-legacy-c) a useful recipe and resource.
 The page includes links to numerous articles of real legacy C challenges.